jeffreylederer/BlazorApp3/README.md

 ## Session Object ##
 .Net Core does not support the Session Object.
 This application had to store from page to page the current league id.
 I used ProtectedSessionStore.
 On the Welcome page, I created a ProtectedSessionStore object and then in each table index page I retrieved that object.
 Since the object is stored using browser storage, you need to work with the object in a override of the OnAfterRenderAsync method and set the rendermode to InteractiveServer.

+## Misc ##
+There is still a bug in creating a new user.
+It ignores the role selection from the dropdown selection control.

+I learned that when you get a bug (not caught by try/catch, the error stack is displayed in the output window.

+There is a memory leak in VS. So every so often it is worth exiting and restarting VS when things start looking wierd.